Say You, Say Me: Critical reception

 For The New York Times in 1986, Stephen Holden called the song "a powerful mid-80's echo of the Beatles' late-60's chant-like ballads."
-However, in a mixed review of Dancing on the Ceiling, Mike Joyce of The Washington Post called the song "silly and horrendously overexposed."
+In a mixed review of Dancing on the Ceiling, Mike Joyce of The Washington Post called the song "silly and horrendously overexposed."

 In a 2007 retrospective of the January 11, 1986 Billboard Hot 100 chart, Whitney Pastorek of Entertainment Weekly graded "Say You, Say Me" with an A-minus, calling it "an enduring love song" and commenting "the cranked-up electric bridge alone should be enough to make it a classic."

 In 2008, the song was ranked at number 74 of the top songs of all time on the Billboard Hot 100 chart, commemorating the first 50 years of the chart.

 Commercial performance

-In the US, the "Say You, Say Me" single sold a million copies and was no. 1 on for two weeks the Billboard R&B chart and for four weeks on the Hot 100.
+In the US, the "Say You, Say Me" single sold a million copies and was no. 1 for two weeks on the Billboard "Hot Black" chart and for four weeks on the Hot 100.

-The single was hugely successful in South Africa, attaining the No. 1 spot on the weekly charts and remaining thereon for a total of 30 weeks.
-It eventually became the No. 1 single of 1986 on that country's year-end Springbok charts.
+The single was hugely successful in South Africa, attaining the No. 1 spot on the weekly charts for a total of 30 weeks.
+It was the No. 1 single of 1986 on the year-end Springbok chart.